QuantEcon/lecture-source-py/source/rst/scipy.rst

 This is a double-edged sword:

-* When the function is well-behaved, the Newton-Raphson method is faster than bisection
+* When the function is well-behaved, the Newton-Raphson method is faster than bisection.

-* When the function is less well-behaved, the Newton-Raphson might fail
+* When the function is less well-behaved, the Newton-Raphson might fail.

 Let's investigate this using the same function :math:`f`, first looking at potential instability